We all have jobs and we all have hobbies. Hopefully we love our jobs, but we definitely love and are passionate about our hobbies.

 Come out with us and listen to some fantastic bagpipe music and share our love of the Scottish Highlands.

-Scott will be performing along with pipers and dancers local to the Northwest area.
+Scott will be meeting with new pipers to start gigs for the upcoming season.

 Scott is experimenting with the Brian Boru pipe chanter and may use it in the original bagpipe music arrangement of “Bagpipe Blues.”